pinnouse/ani-ss/README.md

 ```

 ### Known Bugs/Inconsistencies
-- *Original shaders do not necessarily work, shaders from my patch at ([https://github.com/pinnouse/Anime4K](https://github.com/pinnouse/Anime4K)) should work - shaders provided as is if you come across issues, open a new issue in this repository
 - Not sure if implementation of hooks or shaders themselves, but Anime4K shaders seem to lighten/increase luma of the render
-- GLSL: `szexpr` with `WIDTH` and `HEIGHT` are disregarded and the last parsable float is stored as the scale (looking to turn it into a multiplier/scale field)
+- *GLSL: `szexpr` with `WIDTH` and `HEIGHT` are disregarded and the last parsable float is stored as the scale (looking to turn it into a multiplier/scale field)